dschmenk/PLASMA/doc/DRAWL.md

 ## Missing features of LISP 1.5 in DRAWL

-- FUNCTION operation.
-Use QUOTE for functions that don't use higher up bound variables
 - General recursion.
 The 6502 architecture limits recursion (but see tail recursion below), so don't expect too much here

 However, the code is partitioned to allow for easy extension so some of these missing features could be implemented.